-GameStop makes $56 billion unsolicited bid for eBay despite financing questions
+GameStop offers $56 billion to acquire eBay despite financing concerns

 Original: GameStop offers $56 billion for eBay, struggles to explain how it'll pay for it